 The binary vectors of cells (minterms) of a 3 * 3 reversible function can be represented as a well-known Hasse Diagram, where a bit-by-bit domination relation ( 1 0, 1 1, 0 0) is used as an ordering relation (see Fig. 3.1a, b).
 While binary vectors are used in Fig. 3.1a, the Fig. 3.1b uses natural numbers being counterparts of these binary vectors.
 The rule says “never to take a dominating node (number) before a dominated node”.
 Thus 5 cannot be taken before 1, for instance.
 As we see, MMD order satisfies these rules.
 Another good orders are shown in Figs. 3.1c and 3.2.

 As the number of input lines increases, the number of non-blocking orderings increases exponentially.
-Functions with four inputs lead to 78,880 different non-blocking permutations.
-As the amount of non-blocking orders increase so does the optimality of the MMDS orderings.
-A set of rules were created to choose the possible control choices from the set of all possible control line choices.
+For functions with four inputs, Stedman [26] reported that 78,880 different non-blocking permutations exist.
+We however discovered that 1,680,382 such non-blocking permutations exist.
+As the amount of non-blocking orders increase so does the optimality of the MMDS orderings, and as a result, the time required to synthesize.
+With MMDSN order, a set of rules were created to distill the best possible control choices from the set of all possible control line choices, as follows:

-The target bit can not have control,
+The target bit cannot be used to control the current transformation,

-Keep only controls that flip the target bit,
+Use minimal number controls bits necessary to flip the target bit,

-No past outputs can be changed.
+No past outputs can be changed,

+Process 0 1 transitions first to maximize availability of control lines, and hence, guarantee convergence.

 The control possibilities are then sent to the gate choice function to produce a circuit.
 Currently gate choice is based on Hamming Distance but it can be any cost function [1,2,10,11,12,24,31].
 Using control line blocking as the only rule, a subset of all input orders can easily be found, and it can be easily proven that all non-blocking input orders will converge for all output permutations.